Electrical Engineering

 Contacting the Electrical Engineering Department

-Almost everything in today's world runs on electricity, and there is a strong demand for electrical engineers.
-Our electrical engineering program will teach you the concepts behind common electrical systems and devices.
-You'll learn how to develop and operate technology that generates and uses electricity.
-As you learn innovative ways to improve people's lives, you'll benefit from:
+To provide you with a sturdy foundation, we will teach you the concepts behind common electrical systems and devices.
+You'll also learn how to develop and operate technology that generates and uses electricity.
+As you learn to innovate in ways that positively impact people's lives, you'll benefit from:

-- State-of-the-art facilities, including robotics, microelectronics design and sensor labs including one of the largest microelectronic fabrication “clean room” laboratories in the Midwest for manufacturing computer chips and advanced sensors.
+- One of the Midwest's largest microelectronic fabrication "clean room" laboratories for the development of computer chips and advanced sensors.

 - One of the most advanced anechoic chambers for noise cancellation and biomedical systems research.